explosion/spaCy/website/docs/api/architectures.md

 <Accordion title="spacy.TextCatEnsemble.v1 definition" spaced>

-The v1 was functionally similar, but used an internal `tok2vec` instead of taking it as argument.
+[TextCatEnsemble.v1](/api/legacy#TextCatEnsemble_v1) was functionally similar, but used an internal `tok2vec` instead of taking it as argument:

 | Name                 | Description                                                                                                                                                                                    |
 | -------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |